Get $100 off the AD-Detect Test for Alzheimer's Disease Risk through October 1st. View terms >

 Schedule an appointment, then visit a Quest Diagnostics patient service center location.

-For the most accurate results, see ‘Preparing for Your Test’ section below for details.
+For the most accurate results, see ‘Preparing for your Sample Collection’ section below for details.

-For the most accurate results, see ‘Preparing for Your Test’ section below for details.
+For the most accurate results, see ‘Preparing for your Sample Collection’ section below for details.

 About the Test

-The Ovarian Reserve Assessment Marker test measures AMH, a hormone that indicates the approximate number of eggs in your ovaries.
-AMH provides information about your reproductive health.
-Although it's linked to your egg count, it doesn't predict fertility.
+The ovarian reserve assessment marker test measures anti-mullerian hormone (AMH) levels, which indicate the approximate number of eggs in your ovaries.
+While the AMH blood test helps assess your reproductive health and egg supply, it doesn't predict fertility.

 AMH is a go-to hormone for helping women understand their ovarian reserve.
 AMH levels naturally decline with age, but not at the same rate for everyone.
-This test can be helpful for women who want to know if their ovaries reserve is declining faster than normal, signaling a shorter window for pregnancy.
+This AMH hormone test can be helpful for women who want to know if their ovarian reserve is declining faster than normal, signaling a shorter window for pregnancy.

 In general, higher AMH levels indicate more eggs and a higher ovarian reserve.
 Additionally, lower AMH levels means fewer eggs and a lower ovarian reserve.